Azure/prometheus-collector/otelcollector/docs/TROUBLESHOOTING.md

 ### Script
 * Can script turn on debug mode, sleep for a couple minutes, collect all the logs, zip them up, and then turn off debug mode?
 * Or have customer enable/disable debug mode and have them run the script
-* Could script also look for errors and print out suggestions of what is wrong?
+* Could script also look for errors and print out suggestions of what is wrong
 * Script could also curl the prometheus-collector health endpoint and list out volume and if it is very high
 * Script could also grep for if ME cannot keep up or if otelcollector has the errors that it can't keep up
 * Not as intuitive for customers to use, simpler to implement

 ### Port-Forward UI
-* Lists info for volume, ME logs/errors, otelcollector errors in different sections
+* Lists info for metrics, volume, ME logs/errors, otelcollector errors in different sections
-* Would only run when debug mode is turned on?
+* Would only run when debug mode is turned on
 * Nicer for customers, much more effort to implement
 * Might make our image larger, more packages needed for Mariner depending on programming language
 * Log files are huge, would need to find a way to trim the info to the latest, but how to decide on that?